HaroldMills/atmospheric-sound-absorption/README.md

 This repository contains JavaScript code that computes atmospheric sound absorption coefficients according to the method of the International Standard [ISO 9613-1:1993](https://www.iso.org/standard/17426.html).
-See file `absorption-utils.js` for the code.
+See file `absorption-utils.js` for the code, and file `test-get-absorption-coefficients.js` for unit tests.

 The repository also includes a small web application that offers two interactive, web-based plots that display such coefficients.
 One of the